ros101/ros101-ros101.github.io/secure/unit4/postcode.md

 pattern = r'^(((([A-Z]{1,2})[0-9])[A-Z])|(([A-Z])[0-9])|(([A-Z]{1,2})[0-9]{1,2})) ([0-9]([A-Z]{2}))$'

 def parse(post_code):
-    '''parses the given postcode returning a dict with the fields''' match = re.match(pattern, post_code)
+    # parses the given postcode returning a dict with the fields
+    match = re.match(pattern, post_code)

     if match is not None: